awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-authorizer.md

 `IdentitySource`  <a name="cfn-apigateway-authorizer-identitysource"></a>
 The source of the identity in an incoming request\.
-If you specify `TOKEN` or `COGNITO_USER_POOLS` for the `Type` property, specify a header mapping expression using the form `method.request.header.name`, where *name* is the name of a custom authorization header that clients submit as part of their requests\.
+If you specify `TOKEN` or `COGNITO_USER_POOLS` for the `Type` property, this property is required\.
+Specify a header mapping expression using the form `method.request.header.name`, where *name* is the name of a custom authorization header that clients submit as part of their requests\.
-If you specify `REQUEST` for the `Type` property, specify a comma\-separated string of one or more mapping expressions of the specified request parameter using the form `method.request.parameter.name`\.
+If you specify `REQUEST` for the `Type` property, this property is required when authorization caching is enabled\.
+Specify a comma\-separated string of one or more mapping expressions of the specified request parameter using the form `method.request.parameter.name`\.
 For supported parameter types, see [Configure Lambda Authorizer Using the API Gateway Console](https://docs.aws.amazon.com/apigateway/latest/developerguide/configure-api-gateway-lambda-authorization-with-console.html) in the *API Gateway Developer Guide*\.
-*Required*: No
+*Required*: Conditional
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)